 - Don’t Fear What We Do Not Know

 One of the toughest lessons I have learned in my life is to not fear the things I don’t yet know.
 Easy to say, hard to do.
 But as seasons change in our lives, and we move in and out of new opportunities and challenges, it is easy to fear the unknown.
 This fear can be conquered by reminding ourselves daily of this profound promise of God, “For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope” (Jeremiah 29:11).

 Seasons of winter can linger too long.
 But, without fail, the dirt hardened by the winter’s frost eventually gives way to the sprout of new birth.
 The fertile ground ALWAYS gives way to new fruit.
 Jesus died in your place for your sin and you have now become the fertile soil through which God is doing something new.
 We don’t always know when the new season is going to produce something new from God, but we can be sure that it will and that God’s timing is perfect.

-Enjoy the fall – buried in the passing of this season is the promise of new birth!
+Enjoy the spring –it is a shadow of the promise of new birth!